josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🫁_Holistic_Health_In_Surveillant_Societies/🧠_context_deprivation_effect.md

 - and support prevention-oriented governance and health thinking.

 It does not argue against surveillance.
 It identifies the predictable consequences of **withholding context** in complex systems.

+Furthermore, reintroducing context can decrease inappropriate demand on emergency and policing services, and redivert citizens to more appropriate channels if they have concerns.

 ---